qmk/hacktoberfest_2019/readme.md

 Be sure to check out all [the details on Hacktoberfest](https://hacktoberfest.digitalocean.com/), how you can find an event near you, and claim your reward offered by DigitalOcean and DEV.

-### This QMK event is graciously sponsored by the following vendors:
+### This QMK giveaway is graciously sponsored by the following vendors:

 ![](img/sponsors.jpg)